confetti-framework/docs/routing.md

 ### The Default Route Files

-All Lanvard routes are defined in your route files, which are located in the `routes` directory.
+All Confetti routes are defined in your route files, which are located in the `routes` directory.
 These files are automatically loaded by the framework.
 The `routes/web.go` file defines routes that are for your web interface.
 These routes are assigned the `Web` middleware group.
 The routes in `routes/api.go` are stateless and are assigned the `Api` middleware group.